jerife/blog-backbone/README.md

 <a href="https://github.com/siyeons"><img src="https://avatars.githubusercontent.com/u/35549653?v=4" width="50px" alt="siyeons" /></a>&nbsp;&nbsp;
 </p>

-Simply empty the Blog Database and modify site.config.js and commit the changes
+In your Notion Blog Database, delete all files except the bottom 3 files, then modify site.config.js and commit the changes

 ## License